percona/pmm/README.md

 1. Clone this repository.

-2. `cd pmm-doc/source`
+2. `cd pmm-doc`

 3. `docker run --rm -v $(pwd):/docs perconalab/percona-doc-sphinx make clean html`

-4. Open `pmm-doc/build/html/index.html` in a browser to view the first page of documentation.
+4. Open `build/html/index.html` in a browser to view the first page of documentation.

 > **Tip**
+>
-> Documentation built this way has no styling because it is for hosting on percona.com.
+> Documentation built this way has no styling because it is intended for hosting on percona.com.
 > You can build a themed version for local viewing by changing the command in step 3 to:
+>
 > `docker run --rm -v $(pwd):/docs perconalab/percona-doc-sphinx make clean thtml`

 ### Preview MkDocs/md documentation with Docker